29-Year-Old Goalie – Philadelphia Flyers

 Michal Neuvirth Contract Information:

-Neuvirth signed a two-year contract extension with the Capitals in April of 2013.
+Signed a two-year, $5 million contract extension with the Flyers in March of 2017.

 To instantly reveal our fantasy analysis of every player – including Michal Neuvirth – simply subscribe now.

 |2017-18 Proj||29||NHL||PHI||40||Subscribe now to see our 2017-18 projections for Michal Neuvirth|